Antigua and Barbuda Billie Jean King Cup team

-The Antigua and Barbuda Fed Cup team represents Antigua and Barbuda in Fed Cup tennis competition and are governed by the Antigua and Barbuda Tennis Association.
+The Antigua and Barbuda Billie Jean King Cup team represents Antigua and Barbuda in Billie Jean King Cup tennis competition and are governed by the Antigua and Barbuda Tennis Association.
 They have not competed since 2001.

 History

 Antigua and Barbuda competed in its first Fed Cup in 1997.
 They have won only one tie to date (vs. Barbados in 2001).